Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 -   `amount` **[number][11]** An amount of messages to fetch. (optional, default `50`)

+### Message

+A Message object is a means by which a sender can deliver information to a recipient.

+Creating and sending a message:

+A message object can be obtained through the [Conversation.createMessage][19] API on an existing conversation.

+Messages have Parts which represent pieces of a message, such as a text part, a json object part or a file part.
+Once all the desired parts have been added to the message using the [Message.addPart][21] function, the message can then be sent using the [Message.send][22] function.

+Once the sender sends a message, this message is saved in sender's state as an object.
+Similarly, once the recipient gets a message, this message is saved in recipient's state.

+Retrieving a delivered message:

+Once a message is delivered successfully, it can be obtained through the [Conversation.getMessages][23] or [Conversation.getMessage][24] API on an existing conversation.

+Below are the properties pertaining to the message object, returned by Conversation.getMessage(s) APIs, for either sender or recipient.

+Type: [Object][6]

+**Properties**

+-   `timestamp` **[number][11]** A Unix timestamp in seconds marking the time when the message was created by sender.
+-   `parts` **[Array][12]&lt;conversation.Part>** An array of Part Objects.
+-   `sender` **[string][7]** The primary contact address of the sender.
+-   `destination` **[Array][12]&lt;[string][7]>** An array of primary contact addresses associated with various destinations to which the message is meant to be delivered.
+-   `messageId` **[string][7]** The unique id of the message.
+The message object (stored in sender's state) has a different id than the one associated with the message object stored in recipient's state.
+-   `type` **[string][7]** The type of message that was sent.
+See [conversation.chatTypes][25] for valid types.
+    This property applies only to message objects stored in sender's state.

+#### send

+Sends the message.

 ## DEVICE_ERROR

 An error occurred while performing a device operation.